markomanninen/calchylus/doc/quick.rst

 ``a`` and all ``y`` got replaced by ``b``.

 Predefined macros are available as shorthands for the most common Lambda forms.
-For example, calculating the fifth Fibonacci number can be done by using Church numeral ``SEVEN`` shorthand and by using the ``FIBONACCI`` shorthand:
+For example, calculating the seventh Fibonacci number can be done by using the Church numeral ``SEVEN`` and the ``FIBONACCI`` shorthands:

 .. code-block:: hylang